MaryIsbell/Editing/LITTLE RED RIDING-HOOD.md

 ONCE upon a time there lived in a certain village a little country girl, the prettiest creature was ever seen.
 Her mother was excessively fond of her ; and her grandmother doted on her still more.
-This good woman got made for her a little red riding-hood ;
-which became the girl so extremely well that everybody called her Little Red Riding-Hood.
+This good woman got made for her a little red riding-hood; which became the girl so extremely well that everybody called her Little Red Riding-Hood.

 One day her mother, having made some custards, said to her: